ane/ane.github.io/_posts/2015-12-07-start-once-software.md

-In fact, file system notification based batch processes remind[^4] me of the [the Chinese room experiment](https://en.wikipedia.org/wiki/The_Chinese_Room): such tools don't really have a *understanding* of the model that is **persistent**, but due to a simultaneously crude and brilliant approach, we get the subtle impression that such a persistent, evolving understanding actually exists.
+In fact, file system notification based batch processes remind[^4] me of the [the Chinese room experiment](https://en.wikipedia.org/wiki/The_Chinese_Room): such tools don't really have an *understanding* of the model that is **persistent**, but due to a simultaneously crude and brilliant approach, we get the subtle impression that such a persistent, evolving understanding actually exists.